The 16 ‘Office’ Personality Types Every Workplace Leader Encounters

-How to Spot Them: Defenders are loyal, supportive and practical.
+How to Spot Them: Defenders are loyal, supportive, and practical personality types.
 As their name suggests, they will passionately defend people or causes that are important to them.
 However, they are often reluctant to change and can become easily stressed as they try to meet others’ expectations.

 What Motivates Them: They are motivated by a strong sense of duty to others.